mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 ![P & L account for the income statement](./pics/pl_income_statement.png)

 - Sum of all sales
-- Sum of the Costs of Sold Goods: COGS
+- Sum of the Costs of Goods Sold: COGS
 - Sum of all other expenses: Selling and General Admin expenses: SG&A (salaries, utilities, rent, etc.)
 - Sum of all depreciation and amortization expenses
 - Sum of all financial expenses (bank loan interests, etc.)